react-declarative/.github/profile/README.md

 > [!NOTE]
 > The `react-declarative` is not just a form builder.
 This one is the huge framework with dashboard adaptive cards builder, crud-based List component and more.

-However, I am going to publish It free to open source community, but, you should be able to read [the project Storybook](https://react-declarative.github.io/), browse this organisation for sample projects and [read the source code](https://github.com/react-declarative/react-declarative/tree/master/src)
+However, I am going to publish It free to open source community, but, you should be able to read [the project Storybook](https://react-declarative.github.io/), browse this organisation for sample projects and [read the source code](https://github.com/react-declarative/react-declarative/tree/master/src). ~~If you want, JetBrains AI Assistant explain code good enough, stop playing around, buy yourself a dev tools~~

 ![screenshot](https://github.com/react-declarative/.github/blob/main/screenshot.png)